michaelficarra/FunctionalJS/README.md

 --------------------

 ### Object.toFunction (obj) ⇒ function(*args)
-Returns a function that returns the value of any property of the first argument to `Object.toFunction`.
+Returns a function that returns the value of any property of **obj**.

 	var obj = {a:0,b:1,c:2},            // {a:0,b:1,c:2}
 		fn = Object.toFunction(obj)     // <#Function:fn>